jdgarwick/SonicPi/README.md

 Sometimes you may wish to represent and use more than one thing.
 For example, you may find it useful to have a series of notes to play one after another.
-Programming languages have data structures to allow you do exactly this.
+Programming languages have data structures to allow you do this.

-There are many exciting and exotic data structures available to programmers - and people are always inventing new ones.
-However, for now we only really need to consider a very simple data structure - the list.

-Let's look at it in more detail.
+Let's look at lists in more detail.
 We'll cover its basic form and then also how lists can be used to represent scales and chords.
-8.1 Lists

 # Lists